ekkinox/worker-poc/README.md

 ## Worker registration

-To register a worker, you need to implement the [Worker](worker.go) interface.
+To register a worker, you need to implement the [Worker](worker.go) interface:

 ```go
 package workers